Joonas-vonlerber/Secretcrab/README.md

 ## Implementation security

-I cannot verify the security of the implentations :DD For secure purposes i recommend using the official implenetations whenever possible.
+I cannot verify the security of the implementations :DD For secure purposes i recommend using the official implenetations whenever possible.

 The random number generator used in generating keys might not be totally secure.